ID2223-2024-group2/project/README.md

 ## Results and Evaluation

 In order to evaluate our models numerically, we chose to use R².
-We find this to be a little more interpretable than MSE.
+We find this to be a more interpretable than MSE.

 The best models on the final dataset were as follows: